 The Standard Audit File for Tax ("SAF-T") is a structured electronic format for the submission of the detailed accounting information of a business to the revenue authorities in a standardized and machine-readable way.
 Bulgaria will introduce mandatory SAF-T reporting in several waves starting from 2026.

-On 25 July 2025 the National Revenue Agency published the final Bulgarian SAF-T schema along with the relevant nomenclatures and guidelines on reporting.
-It is expected that soon businesses within the first reporting wave will be invited to a pilot test of SAF-T reporting.
-The first mandatory SAF-T reports will start to be submitted from the beginning of 2026.
+On 25 July 2025, the National Revenue Agency (NRA) published the final version of the Bulgarian SAF-T schema, together with the required taxonomies and reporting guidelines.
+Taxpayers included in the first reporting wave are expected to be invited shortly to participate in pilot testing of SAF-T submissions.
+The first mandatory SAF-T reports are scheduled to be filed starting from the beginning of 2026.

 SAF-T reporting will become mandatory for businesses in several waves: